prashantzzz/Hop.It/README.md

 - The objective is to climb as high as possible without falling
 - Score increases based on height reached
 - The game ends if the player falls below the bottom of the screen
+- **Online multiplayer mode**: Compete against another player in real-time to see who can reach the highest score

 ### Platform & Jetpack Mechanics
 - Regular platforms are stationary